Paul Ehrenfest, painted by Harm Kamerlingh Onnes in 1920.

 M.J.
 Klein, in Physics in the Making (North-Holland, Amsterdam, 1989).

-More info on the history of the Colloquium Ehrenfestii.
+- More info on the early history of the Colloquium Ehrenfestii.

 After the colloquium, the speaker would sign the wall, a tradition continued to this day.
 Here is a list of the signatures on the old part of the wall.

-You can inspect the signatures from up-close, by moving your cursor over them (requires the Flash plugin --- here is a picture that does not require the plugin).
+You can inspect the signatures from up-close, by moving your cursor over them.

 The whole wall, including the signatures up to 2004, can be seen here.